lorrainescanlon/brendan-the-navigator/README.md

 ### Code
  - Instructions used on how to implement a timeline were found on 3Schools https://www.w3schools.com/howto/howto_css_timeline.asp
    This particular code creates a split timeline that then reconfigures to become a single sided timeline.
-The revserse approach was used for this website as it has developed for mobile first using media queries to then split the timeline for larger screens.
+The reverse approach was used for this website as it has been developed for mobile first with media queries then used to split the timeline for larger screens.
 As such the code from 3Schools was chopped and changed quiet a bit to get the resulting effect.

 ### Acknowledgements
 - Inspiration for some elements came from the Code Institute's Love Running project.